50+ Top Networking Interview Questions and Answers (2026)

 Higher bandwidth means more data can be sent and received faster and with fewer errors.

-Advanced Networking Interview Questions and Answers
+Networking Interview Questions and Answers for Experienced

-Q11 – What is Piggy Backing?
+Q27.
+What is Piggy Backing?

 The network is the communication between two nodes that are interconnected by each other to share resources and data.
 But when we think about acknowledgment in between two-way communications there were several issues are raised, in that network needs to utilize a lot of bandwidth, and there again needed solutions for the same.